Skip to main content

 Specify:

-• <pool> - pool for example ru-2;
+• <pool>pool, for example, ru-2;

-5. Start the Docker container:
+5. Run the Docker container:

 docker run -ti --rm -v $(pwd):/workspace osc:dalmatian